Creative Activities for Kids: Art and Craft Clubs

 Parents are complicit in putting pressure on their kids to do well at school.
 Good academic results can lead to a better career in the future.
 Some parents hire private tutors so that their kid’s “serious learning time” is extended beyond normal school hours.
 However, there is an old saying that “All work and no play makes Jack a dull boy.”
 Constant study and no relaxation can make children stressed and irritable.
 No matter how academic a child is, they still need to make some space for creative and physical activities in their weekly schedule.
 The video below is about the positive effects that non-academic activity has on school performance.

-Art and Craft Clubs for Pre-schoolers and Toddlers
+Art Clubs for Pre-schoolers and Toddlers

 Home-schooled children also benefit from attending an art and craft club.
 They learn to socialize and cooperate with other kids.
 Play relaxes and stimulates the brain.
 Constructive art and craft play include activities that involve cooperation, teamwork as well as using problem solving abilities.
 Children and parents can get messy together in an art and craft club.
 They are able to try out things that may make too much mess if done at home.

-Toddler Play with Colored Pasta
+Toddler Play With Colored Pasta

 Art and Craft Ideas on YouTube and in Books